alperthod/web_crawler/README.md

 This task does not have any parallelism (multithreading or anything) since the only place I really thought it should be worth trying was in fetching the pastes from [Pastebin](https://pastebin.com/), but it queried too many times too fast and it git my ip blocked so I decided to reduce the efficiency in order to avoid the blocking.

+In addition I added a sleep of 1 sec' after every request in order to avoid

 ## Packages